Isopod00/Automatic-Sprayer/README.md

 ### 3D Printed Parts

-3D Printed stand for the sprayer that also houses the electronics.
+For this project I designed and 3D Printed a stand for the sprayer that also houses the electronics inside of it to keep everything compact.

+CAD Program Used: Fusion 360
+Slicer Program Used: Ultimaker Cura
+Filament Used: PLA

+All of the STL and sliced G-Code files can be found [here](https://github.com/Isopod00/Automatic-Sprayer/tree/master/CAD%20Files) on the project repository.